heldertyler/MakeMkvActivator/README.md

 Currently Windows and MacOS are supported.

+This is my first script using Python, so if you find any bugs or have any suggestions on what can be done to make this code better/more efficent please feel free to reach out.

 If you enjoy the MakeMkv software, consider purchasing a license to support the developer for future/continued development.

 ## Requirements